V8tr/ConferenceTalks/CallForPapers/CocoaHeadsUA-2020.md

  #### Summary

-- Summary
 - Techniques overview
 - Pros and cons
 - When to use what
 - Q&A